alexbwheeler/alexbwheeler.github.io/_projects/la_belle_et_la_boeuf.md

 **Process:** Brainstorm concepts with the marketing team.
 After deciding on the concept, I began looking for source images to photoshop the design.
 This project was heavy in photo manipulation.
 I edited *many* different photos together to create the man on the billboard, since there was no photo shoot.

-**Final product:** A design up to pringting spec for *outfornt media*.
-This billboard was visable in the city and off of highways all around the greater Montreal area.
+**Final product:** A design up to printing spec for *Outfront Media*.
+This billboard was visible in the city and off of highways all around the greater Montreal area.

 ### Flyers